menu

 How to Get Maroon Bells-Snowmass Wilderness Backpacking Permits

-Nestled deep in the Rocky Mountains of Colorado, the Maroon Bells-Snowmass Wilderness is an iconic backpacking destination that attracts hikers from all over the world.
+Nestled deep in the Rocky Mountains of Colorado between Aspen and Crested Butte, the Maroon Bells-Snowmass Wilderness is an iconic backpacking destination that attracts hikers from all over the world.
 Due to its ever-growing popularity, the U.S. Forest Service recently implemented a Maroon Bells-Snowmass Wilderness backpacking permit reservation system for the most popular trails in the area.

 The backpacking permit reservation system is designed to take pressure off of the alpine environment while helping to preserve the wilderness experience the area was designated for.
 Navigating this new permit reservation system requires planning and comes with some special considerations.
 This article shares everything you need to know so you can seamlessly snag a Maroon Bells-Snowmass Wilderness backpacking permit this year.